LondheShubham153/tws-e-commerce-app/README.md

 - **Default output format:**<br/>

 > [!NOTE]
 > Make sure the IAM user you're using has the necessary permissions.
-You’ll need an AWS IAM Role with programmatic access enabled, along with the Access Key and Secret Key.
+You'll need an AWS IAM Role with programmatic access enabled, along with the Access Key and Secret Key.

 ## Getting Started